top of page

 • Procedural Room Generation

-• Leading a five-person team in developing the audiovisual identity of the game.
+• Leading 4 other team members in developing the audiovisual identity of the game.

 • Implemented feedback from more than 10 playtesters across 2 Combat Prototypes.